Microsoft-CrowdStrike outage sparks chaos globally

 A mass IT outage is causing chaos globally, with planes grounded and businesses disrupted.
 A number of airports have been affected, amongst them Luton and London City, as Windows PCs display the dreaded 'blue screen of death' across the globe.

-The ongoing outage underlines the pressing need for cyber-physical risk management in an increasingly connected world.
-This morning's problems represent a particular challenge for critical national infrastructure, and other business-critical operational technologies.
+The ongoing outage underlines the pressing need for cyber-physical risk management in an increasingly connected world, particularly for critical national infrastructure, and other business-critical operational technologies.

 Share Story: